-The “villagers” of Brooklyn (in Section 17 of Township 25, just west of the present university campus) succeeded in annexing themselves to the City of Seattle in 1891, along with Green Lake and the southern part of what is now Ravenna, which all had thriving residential communities in the 1890’s.
+The “villagers” of Brooklyn (in Section 17 of Township 25, just west of the present university campus) succeeded in annexing themselves to the City of Seattle in 1891, along with Green Lake and the southern part of what is now Ravenna, which all had thriving residential communities in the 1890s.
 By 1891 it was known that the Washington legislature was recommending that Section 16 become the new home of the university.
 While there were only a few buildings at first, by 1895 when students moved to the new site, the name “University District” was already coming into use.

 An elementary school for the district was built in 1902 at 5031 University Way NE and was named University Heights.
 By 1907 the University Heights enrollment (grades 1 through 8) had jumped to 500 students, showing the influx of families to the area in anticipation of the AYPE and the increased amount of residential housing.
 Use of the term “University District” was complete by 1909 when streetcar lines needed to clearly indicate the route for tourists to attend the AYPE.
 Today, Brooklyn Ave NE commemorates the former name of the neighborhood which faded from use.